 Fortify provides the ability to write custom rules that add to the functionality of Fortify Static Code Analyzer and the Secure Coding Rulepacks.
 For example, you might need to enforce proprietary security guidelines or analyze a project that uses third-party libraries or other pre-compiled binaries that are not already covered by the Secure Coding Rulepacks.
 You can also customize the external metadata to map Fortify issues to different taxonomies, such as internal application security standards or additional compliance obligations.
 For instructions on how to create your own custom rules or custom external metadata, see the Micro Focus Fortify Static Code Analyzer Custom Rules Guide.

-Security content is required for both translation and analysis.
-You can download and install security content when you install Fortify Static Code Analyzer.
 Fortify recommends that you periodically update the security content.
 You can use the fortifyupdate utility to obtain the latest security content.
-For more information, see "Updating Security Content" on page 106.
+For more information, see "Updating Security Content" on page 125.

 About the Analyzers